sujaydavalgi/android-shell-scripts/README.md

   - Extract it to your setup folder
 - Clone: https://github.com/sujaydavalgi/android-shell-scripts.git
   - Create a setup folder and initialize that folder
-  - Clode the repo into that folder
+  - Clone the repo in that folder

 **STEP-2:**
 Edit the PATH variables